-Year 7 students are able to celebrate the Sacrament of Confirmation
+Year 6 students can celebrate the Sacrament of Confirmation

 Children who wish to celebrate Sacraments in a year different to those indicated may be able to make other arrangements with the parish.
 Any families, children or adults, wishing to explore the Catholic Faith are invited to contact the parish office.